 We'd recommend you to read our ebook – "Feedback for learning: A comprehensive guide", which provides further insights into how to facilitate effective feedback in different course settings.

 Dr. Tiffany Gunning, senior lecturer and her team at the Faculty of Science, Engineering and Built Environment of Deakin University have been implementing a 2-year long, multi-faceted project to prepare students for the world of work and encourage lifelong learning.

 This project, running from 2021 to 2023, involves scaffolding authentic assessment tasks across 3 touch points (steps) in every undergraduate course offered by the faculty.
 Check this use case to learn more about how Dr. Gunning and her team successfully implemented this project and their plan for scaling this approach to more subjects and courses.

 The transition to online education has highlighted the role of authentic assessment strategies in increasing learner engagement and helping students to develop higher-order cognitive skills that align with expectations of the 21st century work life.
 Educators can absolutely achieve this assessment goal with an innovative mindset and the aid of learning technology.
 Educational technology offers endless tools for teachers to put pedagogical creativity into practice and deliver effective, authentic assessment practices.

-For further ideas and resources on how to craft authentic, engaging assessment strategies for your students, check out our latest ebook ‘How to cultivate a learning community’.
+For further ideas and resources on how to craft authentic, engaging assessment strategies for your students, check out our latest ebook – "Quality teaching and learning: Achieving the higher education we deserve".